Historical Places to in See Istanbul

 Beylerbeyi Palace was used as a summer palace in the Ottoman period to host foreign statesmen.
 The palace, which was built by Sultan Abdulaziz in 1861, assumed the duty of summer palace for the late Ottoman sultans and members of the dynasty.

 Ciragan Palace, known as Kazancıoglu Gardens rather than a palace in the 17th century, was built by the Ottoman Sultan III.
 Ahmet was given a gift to İbrahim Pasha, the Grand Vizier of the period.
-The Ciragan Palace is located in Istanbul, between Besiktas and Ortakoy districts.
+Ciragan Palace is located, between Besiktas and Ortakoy districts in İstanbul.
 The interior decorations of the palace, inspired by Western architecture, are quite elegant and remarkable.
-Cıragan Palace, which is among the most valuable buildings of Istanbul, is located between Besiktas and Ortakoy.
-The construction of the famous palace was completed in 1871, during the reign of Abdulaziz.
-Approximately 4 million gold has been spent to achieve the grandeur of today's Cıragan Palace architecture.
+Cıragan palace, which is among the valuable buildings of Turkey.
+Approximately 4 million gold has been spent to achieve the grandeur of today's.
 So much so that even the foreign states owed to the construction of the Ciragan Palace.

 The most important reason for the similarity with the architecture of the Spanish Alhambra Palace is that it was Nikogos Balyan.
 Cıragan Palace was demolished many times until it reached its present architecture and was rebuilt.
-The present-day Cıragan Palace architecture, which is the last form, belongs to the Republican Period.
-Ciragan name given to the entertainments of the Tulip Era was the name of the famous palace.
+The present-day palace architecture, which is the last form, belongs to the Republican Period.
 An important feature of Cıragan Palace is that it was used as a royal residence for a short time during the Ottoman period.

-Located in a hilly area in the Besiktas district of Istanbul, the Yildiz Palace began in the 17th century.
+Yıldız Palace, located in a hilly area in the Besiktas - Istanbul, the palace began in the 17th century.
 It was completed in the 19th century and reached its current state.
 The Kiosks and pavilions built in different periods.
 The land was transformed into a palace complex with II.
 Abdulhamid's permanent residence.
-Kasr-ı Dilkusa, which was built by Sultan Abdulmecid on behalf of his mother by demolishing the existing structures, is now known as Valide Sultan pavilion and Mabeyn pavilion, Cit Pavilion, Malta and Tent Kiosks built during the reign of Sultan Abdulaziz constitute the first beautiful examples of a palace structure.
+Dilkusa Kiosk, which was built by Sultan Abdulmecid on behalf of his mother by demolishing the existing structures. İt is now known as Valide Sultan pavilion and Mabeyn pavilion, Malta and Tent Kiosks built during the reign of Sultan Abdulaziz constitute the first beautiful examples of a palace structure.

 Address: Findikli Mah.
 Petrol Sok.
 No: 4, 34854 Istanbul